asternaut/slc-housing-dashboard-2/README.md

 * look into making the goals page into a dropdown html table, or similar
 * Insert screengrab of snapshot
 * See if you can make the map into HTML so we can stop calling Leaflet
+* Put table into R Data object, if possible, and make the goals page into a kable table
+* Building data, hihghcharts, and the map into the R Data object

 ### Hua
 * ~~Update the housing price data with data that Lily sent~~